oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ## Support for reading data

-A top level singleton or single-valued reference property can be annotated with the `READ` capability to show that it supports reading.
+A top level singleton or single-valued navigation property can be annotated with the `READ` capability to show that it supports reading.

 ```rsdl
 service {